davidefiocco/davidefiocco.github.io/_presentations/streamlit-fastapi-ml-serving.md

 ### streamlit features

-- Design of simple UIs concisely
+- Design of simple UIs with little code
-- Intuitive to use
+- No JavaScript, no HTML, intuitive to use
-- 10k+ starts on GitHub
+- 10k+ stars on GitHub
 - For comparisons, check https://plotly.com/comparing-dash-shiny-streamlit/

 ---